cbefus/Eynnyd/docs/source/guide/tutorials/decorators.rst

 The Interceptor
 ---------------

-The next piece of code to look at is the class holding our :ref:`Interceptor`:
+The next piece of code to look at is the class holding our :term:`Interceptor`:

 .. code:: python